 The PMOC continues to encourage SFMTA to identify new risks associated with COVID-19-related impacts and with the system integration/testing and operational readiness, along with the risks related to a specialty subcontractor's resource availability, as the major risks associated with civil work and related differing site conditions are being retired.
-In addition, if mitigation of water issues in YBM and installation of OCS/Signal (including procurement of OCS equipment) are not completed by spring of 2022, it will negatively impact the RSD.
-In January 2022, SFMTA has finalized the technical solution for the water issues.
-SFMTA is implementing the resolution.
+In addition, if mitigation of water issues in YBM and installation of OCS and signal work (including procurement of OCS equipment) is not completed by spring of 2022, it will negatively impact the RSD.
+In January 2022, SFMTA finalized the technical solution for the water issues and is currently implementing the solution.